Reconnectads: Algebraic constructions for reconnectads

+Let us remark that we do not have to include explicitly relations obtained by action of graph automorphisms: the action of the transposition $\sigma=(1,2)$ exchanges the third relation with the fourth one.
+Thus, the first three relations of Proposition \ref{prop:relgerst} are sufficient to define the reconnectad $\grGerst$.
 This is related to Proposition \ref{prop:NS}: restricting to path graphs more or less recovers the noncommutative Gerstenhaber operad \cite{MR4072173}, but with the additional symmetries allowing to have fewer elements in the minimal set of relations.

 \begin{proposition} The reconnectad $\grGerst$ is obtained from $\grCom$ and $\mathsf{S}^{-1}$ by a distributive law.
 In particular, the underlying graphical collection of that reconnectad permutad is isomorphic to $\grCom\circ_{\rmR}\mathsf{S}^{-1}$. \end{proposition}